-While difficult to determine, Johns Hopkins released a study in 2016 stating medical malpractice as the third-leading cause of premature death in the United States.
-The reason this figure is difficult to determine is because the instances often go unreported because patients are unaware as to why they’ve suffered, and doctors aren’t willing to risk their medical reputations.
+While difficult to determine, a previous Johns Hopkins study described medical malpractice as the third-leading cause of premature, wrongful death in the United States.
+This figure is difficult to determine because instances often go unreported due to patients being unaware of the cause of their suffering and doctors being unwilling to risk their medical reputations.

 Defining Medical Malpractice

 Compared to other areas of personal injury law, medical malpractice lawsuits can be fairly complex.
 To know if you have the grounds for a claim, it’s important to understand what medical malpractice is and how it is defined.

 Understanding the Standard of Care Medical Providers Must Abide By